SMART-MC: Characterizing the Dynamics of Multiple Sclerosis Therapy Transitions Using a Covariate-Based Markov Model: Introduction

-\paragraph{Markov models in temporal sequence data modeling:}Markov models have been widely applied in temporal sequence data modeling across various domains, including music sequence prediction \citep{Chi2007, Li2019}, website navigation \citep{Melnykov2016}, and longitudinal data analysis \citep{Haan2017}.
-They have also been used for clustering temporal sequence data, such as click-stream data \citep{Urso2024}, content-based music auto-tagging, handwriting classification \citep{Coviello2014}, and eye-movement data analysis \citep{Lan2021}.
-However, the potential of Markov chains for electronic health record (EHR) data modeling remains largely unexplored.
-One early attempt by \cite{Das2023} clustered Rheumatoid Arthritis patients based on treatment history, estimating treatment transition probabilities across clusters.
-This approach, while valuable, did not incorporate patient phenotypes in the clustering process.
-Integrating phenotypic data with treatment sequences could enhance model interpretability, enabling the estimation of individualized treatment transition probabilities, particularly in MS patients.
+Markov models have been widely used for temporal sequence modeling in domains such as music prediction \citep{Li2019}, website navigation \citep{Melnykov2016}, and longitudinal data analysis \citep{Haan2017}, as well as for clustering tasks involving click-stream data \citep{Urso2024}, and handwriting classification \citep{Coviello2014}.
+However, their application to electronic health record (EHR) data remains limited.
+A recent study by \cite{Das2023} clustered Rheumatoid Arthritis patients based on treatment history by estimating transition probabilities, but did not incorporate patient phenotypes into the clustering.
+Integrating phenotypic data with treatment sequences could improve interpretability and support individualized treatment transition modeling, particularly in MS.

-Despite their power and ease of interpretation, parameter estimation in mixture Markov and Hidden Markov models remains challenging due to the large number of constrained parameters and the non-concave nature of the likelihood function.
-Several computational approaches have been proposed to address these issues, including the Expectation-Maximization (EM) algorithm \citep{Helske2019}, a faster optimization method introduced by \cite{gupta2016mixtures}, and a hierarchical Expectation-Maximization (HEM) approach \citep{Coviello2014}.
-However, these methods often fail to escape local optima, leading to suboptimal parameter estimates.
-To overcome this, \cite{Das2023MsiCOR} introduced a Pattern Search (PS) global optimization method \citep{Torczon1997}, which effectively avoids local solutions and improves the identification of global maximizers.
-Their method outperformed traditional global optimization techniques, including Genetic Algorithms and convex optimization methods such as Sequential Quadratic Programming (SQP) and Interior-Point algorithms \citep{Nocedal2006, Boggs1996}.
-Furthermore, \cite{Das2023MsiCOR} incorporated patient-specific covariates into the mixture Markov model framework, enabling covariate-informed clustering and advancing parameter estimation in this context.